George Alice: 2020-present: "Stuck in a Bubble" and "Teenager"

 On 18 March 2020, Mannion released an acoustic version of "Circles".
 On 10 June, Alice released the single "Stuck in a Bubble", featuring producer Nasaya.

 On 23 November 2020, Mannion released the single "Teenager".
-"Teenager" was co-written by Maribelle and produced by Japanese Wallpaper, and was premiered on Triple J's Breakfast with Bryce Mills.
+"Teenager" was co-written by Vetta Borne and produced by Japanese Wallpaper, and was premiered on Triple J's Breakfast with Bryce Mills.

 In October 2021, Mannion released "Mid Years".
 The track was co-written with Alex Lahey and Gab Strum (aka Japanese Wallpaper), with the latter also spearheading production.

 On 18 February 2022 Mannion released her debut EP, Growing Pains.

+On 23 June 2023, Mannion released "Healed".
+Triple J said "Lyrically, 'Healed' explores the elevated, almost euphoric, feelings that flourish when you've pushed through the grief of a heartbreak."